Century Film Corporation

 Diana Serra Cary, known as Baby Peggy made over 150 short films for the Century Film Corporation between 1921 and 1924.
 Baby Peggy; The Elephant in the Room is a 2012 about her films and career.

 Julius Stern was president and general manager.
 Abe Stern was secretary and treasurer.
 Louis Jacobs was studio manager.
 The studio's directors were Fred Fishback, William Watson, and Tom Buckingham.
 Harry Sweet Charles Doroty H. M. Herbel was sales manager.
 Sig Neufeld was production manager.
 Animal trainers were employed.

-Wanda Wiley Comedies, Buster Brown Comedies based off the newspaper comic strip, and Edna Marian Comedies were produced by the studio.
+Wanda Wiley Comedies, Buster Brown Comedies based on the newspaper comic strip, and Edna Marian Comedies were produced by the studio.

 Buddy Messinger was in some of its comedy films.